Guide to Work, Study, Travel and Living Abroad

 Then, for $199, Tim offers anxious émigrés a highly personalized option to receive live webinars with question-and-answer time, conference calls about destinations, and two private coaching sections.

-In sum, the cost of the book, as well as the related options Tim offers in order to make such an important decision may be some of the best money you could spend if you are contemplating making a move.
+In sum, the cost of the book and the related options Tim offers to make such an important decision may be some of the best money you could spend if you are contemplating making a move.

 Jonathon Engels Jonathon Engels earned an MFA in creative writing.
 He has lived, worked and/or volunteered in seven different countries, traveling his way through nearly 40 countries between them.
 His many interests include permaculture, veganism, and ways to live sustainably.